-All Scouts and other youth groups are invited to a day of adventure where they will learn and practice map and compass skills, with the option to work on orienteering related badge requirements.
+All Scouts and other youth groups are invited to two days of adventure where they will learn and practice map and compass skills, with the option to work on orienteering related badge requirements.

 This event is organized by the all-volunteer, non-profit New England Orienteering Club (NEOC) to introduce youth to map and compass skills and the sport of Orienteering.